alphagov/gsp/docs/gds-supported-platform/getting-started-gsp-local.md

     To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
     ```

-    If this script is still running after 20 minutes, contact the GSP team using the [re-GSP Slack channel](https://gds.slack.com/messages/CDA7YSP0D).
+    If this script is still running after 20 minutes, contact the GSP team using the [#re-gsp Slack channel](https://gds.slack.com/messages/CDA7YSP0D).

     Refer to the [GSP Features list](https://github.com/alphagov/gsp#features) for more information.